7 Basics of Working Social Media Content Marketing Strategy

 So, basically, here are the most widely used networks.

 Well, it will be fair to say that almost all age groups are actively using those platforms.
 So, most probably, you’ll give a shot for three to five of them.

 Before jumping to the content plan think of what role each network will perform for your company.
 So, you can use Instagram for sharing new products or posting reels about your business processes, employ Youtube for educational purposes, and so on.

 For instance, Nike uses Instagram to inspire people by sharing stories of amazing athletes (pro and non-pro) from over the world.
 At the same time, they utilize Twitter as a main communication channel.

-GoPro sets a high bar of using Facebook for business promotion and YouTube for tips and tutorials.
+GoPro sets a high bar for using Facebook for business promotion and YouTube for tips and tutorials.

 This way, you can work on your own approach for each of the platforms you pick.